Billionaire Profile

 Co-founded Broadcom Corporation

-Co-founded Broadcom with Henry Samueli.
+Co-founded Broadcom with Henry Samueli, focusing on semiconductor solutions.

 1998